hardikbhawsar/CPSC-531-Sentiment-Analysis-on-twitter-data-using-pyspark-and-tweepy/README.md

 # CPSC-531-Sentiment-Analysis-on-twitter-data-using-pyspark-and-tweepy

-The source code is in the .pyinb file.
+The source code is in the .ipynb file.